rerun-io/rerun/design/batching.md

 1. Rebatch aggressively while dumping to disk

-1. Use arrow extension types to carry around component names
+1. Use Arrow extension types to carry around component names

 1. Drop `log_time`
 We currently store the logging time twice: once in the `MsgId` (soon `EventId`) and once injected by the SDK (and they don't even match!).